-Over sixteen years ago, this was one of the very first cookbooks that we dived into for vegetable inspired recipes.
+Over twenty years ago, this was one of the very first cookbooks that we dived into for vegetable inspired recipes.
 And it way back then that we came across this recipe for frosted cauliflower that we make on a regular basis.
 This recipe is like a part of our family now.
 Is it odd to ordain a cauliflower recipe onto our family tree?
 It’s permanently there and we’ve been known to bring in some odd characters into our family unit.
 Take a look at our silly and crazy dogs and you’ll now how far from normal we are.

 It’s during this time of year that our farmers markets are exploding- repeat, exploding & overloading- with cauliflower.
 Colorful heads of gorgeous cauliflower in many different varieties, shapes and sizes are flooding market stalls and it’s hard to not resist making this recipe every day of the week.
 These beautiful tuffs of florets are mesmerizing and we have the urge to buy these heads of cauliflower in every single color.
 If we had a fridge big enough, we totally would.
 It’s that easy to be hypnotized by their beauty.